• Recipe Index

 • If the sauce has thickened too much add an additional splash of milk.

 • If it is still too runny, mix a teaspoon of flour with a tablespoon of milk and stir in slowly until the desired consistency is reached.
-Stir the sauce over a low heat for an extra minute two to allow the flour time to cook.
+Stir the sauce over low heat for an extra minute or two to allow the flour time to cook.

 Overhead shop of honey mustard gravy in a gravy boat, along side a plate of food.